Guide

 On EDGAR you find a manager by name or CIK, open the most recent 13F-HR, and read the information table of holdings: issuer, class, value, and share count.
 It is the source of record and it is free, which is exactly why most aggregators are built on top of it.

 The limitation is that EDGAR shows each filing in isolation.
 To see what actually changed you would have to pull two quarters and diff them by hand.
-Aggregators exist to do that diffing, and to make the full filing history of a manager searchable, so the trade-off is authoritative but manual (EDGAR) versus convenient but secondary (a tool).
+Aggregators do that diffing and make a manager's full filing history searchable.
+So the trade-off is authoritative but manual on EDGAR versus convenient but secondary in a tool.

 How to actually track a fund over time

-Read a fund the way you would read a diff: which positions are new this quarter, which were added to or trimmed, which were sold out entirely, and how concentrated the top holdings are.
-A new position in size from a manager you respect is a more interesting lead for your own research than a long-held stake.
+Read a fund the way you would read a diff.
+A new position in size from a manager you respect is a more interesting lead for your own research than a stake that has sat there for years.
+The change is the signal; the static list is just context.

-The signal gets stronger when you watch several managers at once and notice the same name showing up across them.
+That signal gets stronger when you watch several managers and the same name keeps surfacing.
 Tracking that by hand across a dozen funds and four quarters a year is where the manual approach breaks down, and where a tool that follows funds for you earns its keep.

 Tracking 13F ownership in Brief Equity

-Brief Equity aggregates 13F filings so you do not parse EDGAR by hand.
-Search any institution to see its portfolio with quarter-over-quarter activity, follow the funds you want to watch, and open a company to see which institutions hold it.
-On your watchlists, an ownership lens shows how the institutional money moved for the stocks you already track.
+Brief Equity joins those filings so you do not diff EDGAR by hand.
+Search an institution to read its portfolio with the quarter's buys, sells, and concentration.
+Follow the managers you want to watch, and open any company to see which funds hold it.
+On your watchlists, an ownership view shows how the money moved for the tickers you track.

 Every Manager which exercises investment discretion with respect to accounts holding Section 13(f) securities ... having an aggregate fair market value ... of at least $100,000,000 shall file a report on Form 13F with the Commission within 45 days after the last day of ... each of the first three calendar quarters.